Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 It depends on the reason you don’t have a license and who’s going to be the main insured on the policy.

 If you’re the main driver, insurance companies may view your unlicensed status as an increased risk, which could drive up your premium.
 High-risk riders often see a 30% to 100% increase on their insurance, depending on their driving record.
-For example, a driver with a DUI may pay 60% more for car insurance, while a driver with several speeding tickets may pay 20% to 30% more.
+For example, a driver with a DUI may pay $2,000 a year for car insurance, while a driver with several speeding tickets may pay $1,500.

 On the other hand, you may be getting motorcycle insurance so that another driver can enjoy your bike.
-By using the primary driver’s license and driving record, you could see more typical insurance rates.
+By using the primary driver’s license and driving record, you could see more typical insurance rates, around the national average of $1,300.

 What kind of motorcycle coverage should I get without a license?